Shangshan2021/RESEPT/source/About.md

 ![](./pic/figure.png)

+### RESEPT ’s features

+- Converted spatial transcriptomics data as an RGB image describing various spatial contexts together with expression abundance faithfully
+- Predicted spatial cell types on the RGB image
+- Integrated RNA velocity into image training
+- Recognized the spatial pattern and detected the corresponding active functional regions with a defined panel of gene sets

 ### Built With
 *	[opencv](https://opencv.org/) - The image processing library used
 *	[pytorch](https://pytorch.org/) - The deep learning backend used